amber-halo/api-conagua/README.md

 GET /query/get/
 ```

-### Get data from all cities, but just a few properties.
+### Get data from all cities, but just a few properties

 Get data from all cities, but it just returns the specified properties.
 Just separate them with **&**.